aryank2708/Resume-Maxxer-/README.md

 ## 🚦 Deployment & Usage

-1. Clone/download this repo.
+1. Download the workflow JSON file from this repository.
-2. Add your API keys in environment/config file as per `docs/SETUP.md`.
+2. Import the JSON file into your n8n instance.
-3. Import the workflow JSON into your n8n instance.
+3. Set up and update all required API keys (OpenAI Gemini, Gmail, Airtable, GitHub, Overleaf) in your environment or n8n credentials.
-4. Launch the workflow via web form for instant resume optimization.
+4. Create a new Airtable base with all the required fields as documented.
-5. View logs and user/job analytics in Airtable dashboard.
+5. Run the workflow—users can now submit their resume and job description, and the automation takes care of the rest.

-Full instructions in `/docs/SETUP.md`.
+6. Track usage, logs, and analytics conveniently in your Airtable dashboard.

 ---